JoseBorbon/JoseBorbon/README.md

 - 👋 Hi, I’m @JoseBorbon and I'm a Full Stack Software Engineer
 - 👀 I’m an IIFE that's interested in gaming and math
-- 🌱 I’m currently learning DSA / HTML+CSS / JavaScript
+- 🌱 I’m currently learning DSA and React
 - 📫 How to reach me: https://www.linkedin.com/in/joseborbon/

 <!---